talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     % of individual capacities filled etc.) for this problem instance.
         - The modified Students.xlsx files are the entire Students' input data for the problem instance, not just containing the course requests that need to be added/removed.

-    - 10.2 Creating a Python program script (ModifiedInputProcessing.py) to process a modified Students.xlsx input file and the initial solution file (solution.xml), and produce an updated XML file (input data file) that is a partial solution (the unchanged course requests are still assigned as is, the new course requests are unassigned/unallocated and the old course requests removed)
+10. Creating a Python program script (ModifiedInputProcessing.py) to process a modified/updated Students.xlsx input file, the initial solution file (solution.xml), along with the input data XML file that was used to obtain it, and to produce an updated XML file (input data file) that is a partial solution (the unchanged course requests are still assigned as is, the new course requests are unassigned/unallocated, and the old course requests removed)
+        - Will be using the 2020-Sem1-CAES-Wvl-no-extra-requests instance as it gives a complete initial solution
     - Discovered a bug when preparing to add the solutions (assigned sections) to the studentsDict.
-            - BUG: Time overlap conflicts are not being detected by the solver and student's in my problem instance are being assigned to sections that occur at the same time
+        - BUG: Time overlap conflicts are not being detected by the solver and students' in my problem instance are being assigned to sections that occur at the same time
         - I discovered this bug as I was thinking what will reflect in the solution.xml file if there is a time conflict and thus the student will not be assigned a section for that course request.
 So I took a student (218047643) and added a course request  for a course that they were already doing that contained only 1 section for its lab (BIOL196).
         So now this student had two course requests for BIOL196.
 When I generated the updated input data XML file, and ran the solver on it, to my surprise I saw that the (same) section of BIOL196 was assigned to both course requests (thus a time overlap conflict) [See solution 210926_202819].
         I then thought that maybe the solver detects if two course requests are for the same course and doesn't consider time conflicts for it.
 So for the second BIOL196 course request for this student, I replaced BIOL196 with another course, BIOL222, a course that doesn't (currently) exist, and went to Courses.xlsx and added BIOL222 with only 1 section, whose timeslot is the exact same as that of BIOL196 and set the capacity to 1, so that I can test time overlap conflict for two different courses.
         Yet, still both course requests were assigned to the respective sections (both of which occur at the same time) [See solution 210926_204519].
         - I've looked in the SolverConfiguration.cfg file and Use Time Overlaps (StudentSct.TimeOverlaps) is set to true.
-            - **This also means that all my previously obtained solutions up to this point probably have Time overlap conflicts within them, and that they went unchecked, and that the time taken are quite shorter than what they should have been.**
         - BUG FOUND AND FIXED
             - On the UniTime CPSolver's Student Sectioning Data Format link (https://www.unitime.org/sct_dataformat.php), for the two time placements overlap condition, the 'dates', 'days', and 'times' conditions are all joined by 'AND'.
 This means that for there to be a time overlap conflict for a student, two  sections have to also be taking place on the same date.
 In InputProcessing.py, when I added the 'dates' attribute for a section, I set it to an empty string (i.e. it will be an empty string for all sections [Lab Section sessions]).
             So a binary XOR of two empty strings probably returns a zero value by the solver, meaning that according to the solver there is no date overlap thus no time overlap.
             - So I fixed the bug by setting the 'dates' attribute of a section's time element to "1".
             - Solution obtained is 210926_225901.
-Solution had 9 course requests unassigned, meaning there is 8 time overlap conflicts in this solution to the the actual input of this problem instance.
+Solution had 9 course requests unassigned, meaning there is 8 time overlap conflicts in this solution to the actual input of this problem instance.
             - To answer my question: In the solution.xml, for a course request that has a Time Overlap conflict with an existing assigned section of a course request for that student (i.e. no section was assigned to the course request) there is no 'best' element added as a sub-element to this course request's ('course') element
                 - i.e. Unassigned course requests in the solution.xml file will not have a <best> sub-element added to it.
             - After I obtained the 210926_225901 solution, I undid the changes that I made to the Courses.xslx and Students.xlsx file to test the time overlap conflict (i.e. removed the BIOL222 course and its course request for the student 218047643)
+        - **This bug means that all my previously obtained solutions up to this point probably have Time overlap conflicts within them, and that they went unchecked, and that the time taken by the solver are quite shorter than what they should have been.**
+            - The solver would've taken the Termination.TimeOut time as no complete solution would've been found.
+But if there was a complete solution, the solver would've probably taken longer as it would have needed to check for and solve time conflicts from already allocated course requests
+        - Due to this bug, 2020-Sem1-CAES-Wvl-no-extra-requests instance no longer gives a complete initial solution
+            - I've created a child of this problem instance - 2020-Sem1-CAES-Wvl-no-extra-requests-testing - to use to develop and test
+            ModifiedInputProcessing.py on.
+                -  The change I made: In the initial Students.xlsx input file, I only kept the last 100 students and removed the rest above them.
+                - I've created this instance as processCurrentSolution() takes too long (for my liking), a couple of minutes, to process the entire Students input (as I'm making small changes and then running and testing).
+Furthermore, there is no Time overlaps conflicts in this problem instance - we get a complete solution
+    - ** THe updated input data XML file has a different name for my experimentation part so the initial input data XML file remains unchanged, so that I can run multiple different experiments on the same current input and current solution (different Student changes -> different [but parallel] updated input data XML files to obtain different updated solutions)

+    See "Dealing with the unassigned course requests due to filled capacities. "

 ## Reference and Acknowledgement Links

 https://realpython.com/python-dicts/